brevzin/sd6/papers/missing-ftms.md

 # Revision history

 R0 [@P1902R0] of this paper was presented to SG10 in Belfast in November, 2019.
-Some of the macros were renamed to be more consistent with other design decisions.
+Some of the macros were renamed to be more consistent with other design decisions, and a couple more were added for papers that were missed.
 We also came up with a [constexpr policy](#constexpr-policy).

 # Introduction